 02.03 Review corrective actions identified as a result of the previous drill and exercise critiques, beginning with the previous biennial exercise and the previous HA event exercise critique to identify any unique hostile action event corrective actions.
 Develop a list of performance areas to be observed during the exercise.
 If applicable, 10 CFR 50.54(hh)(1) & (2) scenario activities should be observed and evaluated.
 At a minimum, all previously identified risk-significant planning standard (RSPS) corrective actions shall be reviewed and noted for observation during the exercise.

-02.04 Perform independent observations of licensee’s performance in classification, notification, PAR development, onsite protective actions and dose assessment activities and as many other aspects of performance as resources allow, in the HA event environment.
+02.04 Perform independent observations of licensee’s performance in classification, notification, protective action recommendation (PAR) development, onsite protective actions and dose assessment activities and as many other aspects of performance as resources allow, in the HA event environment.
 Observe the licensee’s coordination of Security, Operations, ERO and ORO actions.
 In the case of co-located licensees, verify licensee compliance with the requirements of 10 CFR 50, Appendix E, paragraph IV.F.2.c concerning the continuance of certain activities in the period between biennial exercises.

-02.05 If the exercise scenario contains demonstration of strategies, procedures, and/or guidance developed under § 50.54(hh)(2) observe and evaluate the implementation of these activities.
+02.05 If the exercise scenario contains demonstration of strategies, procedures, and/or guidance developed under § 50.54(hh)(1) and or (2) observe and evaluate the implementation of these activities.

 02.06 Note any weaknesses observed by the inspection team not appropriately identified by the licensee’s formal critique and entered into the corrective action program.